standardco/handbook/remote.md

 ## Office Stipend
 If you choose to work remote we will give you an office stipend.
 Just let us know where you want to work and we'll sort it out.

+## Team location
+Since we're become more and more remote, go to this [Trello Board](https://trello.com/b/Bq3b37Ap/standard-coders) and update your whereabouts.
+Just copy the top card and update with your own status.